ucan-wg/delegation/README.md

 3. Collections format

 Note that if an instance cannot dereference a CID at runtime, the UCAN MUST fail validation.
 This is consistent with the [constructive semantics] of UCAN.

-# 7 Implementation Recommendations

-## 7.1 UCAN Store

-A validator MAY keep a local store of UCANs that it has received.
-UCANs are immutable but also time-bound so that this store MAY evict expired or revoked UCANs.

-This store MAY be indexed by CID (content addressing).
-Multiple indices built on top of this store MAY be used to improve capability search or selection performance.

-## 7.2 Memoized Validation

-Aside from revocation, capability validation is idempotent.
-Marking a CID (or capability index inside that CID) as valid acts as memoization, obviating the need to check the entire structure on every validation.
-This extends to distinct UCANs that share a proof: if the proof was previously reviewed and is not revoked, it is RECOMMENDED to consider it valid immediately.

-Revocation is irreversible.
-Suppose the validator learns of revocation by UCAN CID or issuer DID.
-In that case, the UCAN and all of its derivatives in such a cache MUST be marked as invalid, and all validations immediately fail without needing to walk the entire structure.

-## 7.3 Replay Attack Prevention

-Replay attack prevention is REQUIRED ([Token Uniqueness]).
-The exact strategy is left to the implementer.
-One simple strategy is maintaining a set of previously seen CIDs.
-This MAY be the same structure as a validated UCAN memoization table (if one exists in the implementation).

-It is RECOMMENDED that the structure have a secondary index referencing the token expiry field.
-This enables garbage collection and more efficient search.
-In cases of very large stores, normal cache performance techniques MAY be used, such as Bloom filters, multi-level caches, and so on.

-# 8 Prior Art

-[SPKI/SDSI] is closely related to UCAN.
-A different format is used, and some details vary (such as a delegation-locking bit), but the core idea and general usage pattern are very close.
-UCAN can be seen as making these ideas more palatable to a modern audience and adding a few features such as content IDs that were less widespread at the time SPKI/SDSI were written.

-[ZCAP-LD] is closely related to UCAN.
-The primary differences are in formatting, addressing by URL instead of CID, the mechanism of separating invocation from authorization, and single versus multiple proofs.

-[CACAO] is a translation of many of these ideas to a cross-blockchain invocation model.
-It contains the same basic concepts but is aimed at small messages and identities that are rooted in mutable documents rooted on a blockchain and lacks the ability to subdelegate capabilities.

-[Local-First Auth] uses CRDT-based ACLs and key lockboxes for role-based signatures.
-This is a non-certificate-based approach, instead of relying on the CRDT and signed data to build up a list of roles and members.
-It does have a very friendly invitation certificate mechanism in [Seitan token exchange].
-It is also straightforward to see which users have access to what, avoiding the confinement problem seen in many decentralized auth systems.

-[Macaroon] is a MAC-based capability and cookie system aimed at distributing authority across services in a trusted network (typically in the context of a Cloud).
-By not relying on asymmetric signatures, Macaroons achieve excellent space savings and performance, given that the MAC can be checked against the relevant services during invocation.
-The authority is rooted in an originating server rather than with an end-user.

-[Biscuit] uses Datalog to describe capabilities.
-It has a specialized format but is otherwise in line with UCAN.

-[Verifiable credentials] are a solution for data about people or organizations.
-However, they are aimed at a slightly different problem: asserting attributes about the holder of a DID, including things like work history, age, and membership.

 # 9. Acknowledgments